fishtree-attempt/simple-linear-regression-public-health/episodes/02-singleContPred.md

 In this episode we will study linear regression with one continuous explanatory variable.
 As explained in the previous episode, the explanatory variable is required to have a linear relationship with the outcome variable.
 We can explore the relationship between two variables ahead of fitting a model using the `ggplot2` package.

 Let us take `Weight` and `Height` of adults as an example.
 In the code below, we select adult participants with the command `filter(Age > 17)`.
-We then initiate a plotting object using `ggplot`.
-We select the variables of interest inside `aes()`.
+We then initiate a plotting object using `ggplot()`.
+The data is passed on to `ggplot()` using the pipe.
+We then select the variables of interest inside `aes()`.
 Finally, we create a scatterplot using `geom_point()`.
-Does the relationship look linear to you?
+Note that the warning message "Removed 320 rows containing missing values (geom_point)" means that there are participants without recorded height and/or weight data.

 ~~~